httpwg/wg-materials/ietf99/minutes.md

 Chairs: need to talk to Poul-Henning and huddle

-Mike West: have a good understanding of security properties, no problem with using existing JSON parsers
+Mike West (on the use of JSON instead): have a good understanding of security properties, no problem with using existing JSON parsers

 MT: Current draft came from a place where it was aspirational about its goals.
 Maybe can be salvaged, but would like to see goals articulated first.

 Mark: Started discussion on the list.
 Need to establish goals and get consensus on them.

+Julian: offer to finish and publish draft-reschke-http-jfv as alternative (outside the WG)

 ### Cache digest (Kazuho Oku)